HerculesWS/Hercules/.github/ISSUE_TEMPLATE.md

 ### Description

 [//]: # (Description of the problem or issue at length.)
 [//]: # (Please specify any battle configuration related to the components of this issue that have been changed from the default values.
-This will allow quicker determination of the cause for this problem.)
+This will allow quicker determination of the cause of the problem.)

 ### Current Behavior

 [//]: # (Describe at length what you noticed during your analysis.)
 [//]: # (If this is a crash, post the core/stack-dump or crash-log to https://gist.github.com/)
-[//]: # (If you are referencing from sources such as iROwiki or ratemyserver, please quote specific information rather than providing the links alone.)
+[//]: # (If you are referencing from sources such as iROwiki or ratemyserver.net, please quote specific information rather than providing the links alone.)

 ### Expected Behavior